Punitive Damages Vs. Compensatory Damages: What’s the Difference Under West Virginia Law?

 2) That the defendant acted with a conscious, reckless and outrageous indifference to the health, safety and welfare of others and such conduct caused the plaintiff harm.

 Number two is the most common way that plaintiffs recover punitive damages in West Virginia.
 Usually, the most difficult element to prove is that the defendant acted with “outrageous indifference.”
 Outrageous is defined as shockingly bad.
 Therefore, to recover punitive damages under West Virginia law, you must prove that the defendant’s actions were were worse than reckless.

 Injured by negligence?
 Call today for a Free Case Evaluation: 877-943-9378 (WEST)

 $2 Billion Talc Verdict Against Johnson & Johnson — a Notable Example of Punitive Damages

-In June of this year, The U.S. Supreme Court rejected Johnson & Johnson’s appeal of a $2.1 billion award to 22 women who claimed the company’s asbestos contaminated talcum powder products caused their ovarian cancer.
+In June of this year, The U.S. Supreme Court rejected Johnson & Johnson’s appeal of a $2.1 billion award to 22 women who claimed the company’s asbestos-contaminated talcum powder products caused their ovarian cancer.
 Much of this jury award consisted of punitive damages.
 The jury initially awarded the 22 plaintiffs $4.7 billion, but the Missouri appeals court cut the verdict to $2.1 billion since some of the women in the lawsuit lived out of state.

 Aside from that, the appeals court upheld the jury verdict because it found “significant reprehensibility in [Johnson & Johnson’s] conduct.”
 The appeals court also said J&J’s exposing consumers to asbestos over several decades was “done with reckless disregard of the health and safety of others.”
-Missouri’s punitive damages laws are different from West Virginia’s, and they may not require a showing of outrageousness like West Virginia does.
+Missouri’s punitive damages laws differ from West Virginia’s, and they may not require a showing of outrageousness like West Virginia does.

 Purpose of Punitive Damages under West Virginia Law